 By Andrew L. Yarrow

-Andrew L. Yarrow is a Washington public policy professional whose most recent books are "Measuring America: How Economic Growth Came to Define American Greatness in the Late 20th Century" and "Forgive Us Our Debts: The Intergenerational Dangers of Fiscal Irresponsibility."
-His email is firstname.lastname@example.org.
+Andrew L. Yarrow is a public policy professional, historian and author.
+His most recent book is "Measuring America: How Economic Growth Came to Define American Greatness in the Late 20th Century."
+He can be reached at email@example.com.

 Copyright © 2014, The Baltimore Sun